yusufRahmatullah/wikipedigolang/README.md

 # PG1-Go-Work

+This is the code base of this [heroku app](http://pg1-go-work.herokuapp.com/igprofiles).
 PG1 means Playground-one because this application is a sandbox application to improve my programming skill.
 Go means this application is written using Golang.
 Work means this application contains worker app which runs in the background.

 ## Introduction